Will Tom Cruise Do Another Mummy?

 What is “The Mummy” franchise?

 “The Mummy” franchise is a series of films that revolve around ancient Egyptian curses, resurrected mummies, and thrilling adventures.
 The franchise gained popularity in the late 1990s with the release of the first film, starring Brendan Fraser.
-Tom Cruise joined the franchise in 2017 with a reboot that aimed to modernize the story and introduce a new generation of viewers to the world of mummies and ancient curses.
+Tom Cruise joined the franchise in 2017 with a reboot of the series, which aimed to bring a fresh perspective to the story.

 Conclusion